 In these scams, a new romantic partner may ask for a loan with a promise to pay it back, or they may ask their significant other to co-sign a loan or grant them access to their accounts to help with their finances.
 Such situations often result in theft and heartache.

 Keep your finances separate from your partner until you are legally wed, or consult an accountant, lawyer, or other trusted associate before co-signing a loan or making a large purchase with your partner.

-Medicare ID fraud is similar to other identity theft: identity thieves will steal your Medicare ID information and either use it to file fraudulent claims for services you never received or to purchase prescriptions to sell on the black market.
+Medicare ID fraud is similar to other identity theft: identity thieves will steal your Medicare ID information and either use it to file fraudulent claims for services you never received or to purchase prescriptions to sell.
 Medicare fraud also happens when Medicare is billed twice for one service or upcharged, meaning charged for a more expensive service than the one rendered.

 In this scam, an older adult receives a call, text, email, or social media message from an individual posing as a younger relative—usually a grandchild, niece, or nephew—needing emergency financial assistance.
-It’s reasonable to want to help a needy family member, so many aging adults fall for this scam.
+It’s reasonable to want to help a family member, so it’s easy to fall for this scam.

 No matter how dramatic the plea, don’t act immediately.
 Always check with other family members or friends to verify the claim (even if the “grandchild” begs you not to call a parent).
 Ask the caller questions only close friends or family would know, and make sure you know what kind of information about your family is available online.

-Having access to a large sum of money makes older adults a prime target for investment scams.
+Having access to a large sum of money, like a retirement fund, makes older adults a prime target for investment scams.
 Scammers will invite you to invest money in something that seems legitimate, promise big returns, and then take off with the cash.